staten-island-tech/fullstack-frontend-4-plus-1-frontend/uso/checklist.md

   - [ ] Global leaderboard stats
   - [ ] Song leaderboard stats
   - [ ] On song end, upload to MongoDB

+## Wilson's Tasklist

+1. Determine source of lag coming from pause and attempt to fix it.
+2. Implement skip intro
+  - Show a skip button that only exists at least 5 seconds before the first note spawns
+  - If the button is pressed, subtract time from all the timers (equal to 5 seconds left before first note is supposed to be hit
+  - Else, remove the skip button and continue song normally
+3. Implement restart
+  - Remake the canvas and reset everything
+4. Hit Effects